Air engagements of the Gulf War: 19 January 1991

 Capt.
 Rick “Kluso” Tollini led a flight of F-15s assigned to protect USAF F-15Es, with the same wingmen he had flown with on 17 January.
 As the flight refueled from a tanker, AWACS warned them of Iraqi fighters 60 miles north of them.
 As the F-15s closed in on a pair of MiG-29s, they detected two more Iraqi planes farther north, trailing the first group.
 Tollini suspected the Iraqis were laying a trap.
 As the first group flew away, his flight attempted to engage the second flight, consisting of two MiG-25s.

-However, as Tollini and Capt.
+As Tollini and Capt.
 Kelk locked on to the two MiG-25s, at around 30 miles distance, the MiGs immediately turned and descended, and the F-15 pilots lost track of them completely.
 Eventually, Pitts spotted one of the MiGs flying at low altitude from his left to right.
 He performed a split-S turn, putting him behind the MiG, and enduring 12 Gs in the process.
 With Pitts' F-15 close behind, the Iraqi pilot began turning.
 Pitts expended several missiles before finally bringing down the MiG with an AIM-7.

 Meanwhile, Capt.
 Williams located the second MiG, 8 miles south of the F-15s.
 Tollini positioned himself behind the aircraft but was unsure whether it was the MiG, or an F-15.
 Noticing the aircraft's afterburner flame, Tollini ordered the other members of his flight to shut their afterburners off.
 The aircraft in front of Tollini did not do so, and seeing the missile pylons under its wings, he became certain it was the MiG.
 He launched an AIM-7 which exploded underneath the MiG, and caused it to disintegrate.